 The Spitfire throttle quadrants vary depending on the Spitfire Marks.
 In the Merlin powered Spitfires the quadrant body was basically the same.
 From Griffon powered Spitfire Mk XIV onwards the quadrant was a new design.
 Handles and details also varied depending on whether they were equipped with a bomb release button or Gyro Gunsight handle (GGS).
 We can offer all quadrants with required equipment.

 Spitfire Mk I – V Throttle Quadrant

 A Mk V with only a throttle lever section.
 The quadrant plate is made according original Spitfire part.

 Spitfire Mk IX and XVI Throttle Quadrant

 Mk IX GGS Throttle Quadrant

 Here we have a repro construction quadrant for late Mk IX and XVI Spitfires equipped with Gyro Gunsight.
 The lever was cut and the large GGS handle was added.
 This handle is original and needs some restoration.
-Also the connection to the lever is not correct in all detail but shows how it was fitted to the quadrant.
+The connection to the lever is not correct in all details but shows how it was fitted to the quadrant.
 The handle was connected to the gyrosight with bowden cables and when the pilot twisted the handle he adjusted Span & Range Graticule in the sight.
 The electric wire comes from the handle button and goes to two terminal block: one for bomb and the other for camera.

 Click on the images to enlarge them.